geekabit

 Everything you find on this website is public domain.
 This means there is no copyright.
 So feel free to use it for whatever you want.

-Exception to this is anything I didn't make myself, since it's not mine to give away.
+Exception to this is anything I didn't create myself, since it's not mine to give away.
 This should be obvious, such as embedded music or pictures of other peoples projects.
 Where possible a link to the original source is included.
 Also some of the software and firmware is based on other peoples work which might already be licensed.
 Obviously the original license still applies to their work.

 When in doubt please apply common sense.